mattduffield/frontendcreator/docs/basics/login.md

 ![Logout dialog](../assets/images/user-settings-dialog.png)

-It is from this dialog that you can log out.
-You will also be able to verify the database and launch help documentation.
+It is from this dialog that you can log out, verify the database, launch help documenation, or launch a Feedback dialog.
+It is here that you can update your user avatar by clicking on the top right corner of the dialog.

+Refer to [ User Avatar ](./user-avatar.md) for more information on setting your avatar.

-You will also see a Feedback link.
-If you click on the link you will be presented with the following dialog:
+Clicking on the Feedback link you will be presented with the following dialog:

 ![Feedback dialog](../assets/images/feedback-dialog.png)